Coping with Grief

 Cliff is survived by his wife of nearly 60 years, retired scientist Pamela Surko, son Michael and Michael's wife Elsie, daughter Leslie and Leslie's husband Philip, and granddaughters Claire and Emma, as well as extended family in California, Texas, Ohio, and Croatia.

 A memorial service will be scheduled in 2025.
-Friends, students, and colleagues wanting to receive an announcement of the memorial should send an email to surko@lesliepaton.com.
+Friends, students, and colleagues wanting to receive an announcement of the memorial should send an email to [email protected].

 Memorial Tribute - Home | CliffordMSurko

-in memory of Clifford M. Surko, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Clifford M. Surko, please visit our floral store.